adamblumoff/debate-bench/docs/dashboard.md

 What the Next.js dashboard shows, how it uses DebateBench outputs, and the limits/privacy assumptions to keep in mind.

+The dashboard reports judge-driven, preference-based metrics; Elo and win rates are secondary relationships (aggregates), not ground-truth accuracy scores.

 ## What it shows
 - Aggregate model performance (Elo, win rates, dimension averages).
 - Judge agreement and side bias analysis.